dccuchile/rivertext/README.md

 RiverText (This work is still in development)
 ===================================================================================

-RiverText is an open-source library for modeling and training different incremental word vector architectures proposed by the state-of-the-art.
+RiverTex is an open-source library for modeling and training different incremental word vector architectures proposed by the state-of-the-art.

-It seeks to standardize many existing incremental word vector algorithms into a unified framework to provide a standardized interface for:
+It seeks to standardize many existing incremental word vector algorithms into a unified framework to provide a standardized interface and facilitate the development of new methods.

-* Encapsulating existing incremental word vector methods from previous work and designing new ones.
+RiverTex provides two training paradigms:

-* Training text representation regarding text data streams.
+* learn_one, which trains one instance at a time;

-IWEF also standardizes the training process through an interface similar to the `river` package.
-This standardization follows two training paradigms:
+* and learn_many, which trains a mini-batch of instances at a time.

-* Training one instance per time (`learn_one` method).
+This allows for more efficient training of text representation models with text data streams.

-* Training a mini-batch of instances per time (`learn_many` method).
+RiverTex also provides an interface similar to the river package, making it easy for developers to use the library to quickly and easily train text representation models.

 The official documentation can be found at this [link](https://giturra.github.io/iwef/).